There are a couple of lottery tickets in Good Will Hunting. Only one is real. So what’s luck got to do, got to do with it?

 His choices are foreshadowed in Lambeau and Maguire.
 Both men see themselves as father figures to Will (and Will of course is missing a father).
 They also represent the two paths he could take; they are him 20 years in the future.

 Lambeau uses his intellect to garner admiration.
-That’s why we hear so much about his medals and awards, and how we also see him flirt creepily with female students.
+That’s why we hear so much about his medals and awards … and why we also see him flirt creepily with female students.

 Maguire is more obviously an older version of Will.
-Both are from South Boston, and both have intellect mirrored with aggression.
+Both are from South Boston, and both have intellect matched by aggression.
 Maguire is the man who takes a chance on love rather than what others expect.
 And, as a result, he lives the more ‘authentic’ life.

 Good Will Hunting (1997), directed by Gus Van Sant